 The sessions are organised by topics and a faculty member will act as chairman.

-We need the PhD students to communicate (email to email@example.com) the title of the paper to be presented, jointly with an abstract of no more than 100 words and the name of the proposed discussant non later that the 13th of May, 2018.
+We need the PhD students to communicate (email to email@example.com) the title of the paper to be presented, jointly with an abstract of no more than 100 words and the name of the proposed discussant non later that the May 06th 2020

-The deadline for submitting the rest of the documentation is the 7th of June, 2018.
+The deadline for submitting the rest of the documentation is the June 02nd 2020

 The evaluation committee will elaborate the reports that will be sent to PhD students before the third week of September.